GrantExec

 Additional Requirements

-Eligible applicants include U.S.-based 501(c)(3) nonprofits, accredited public or private higher education institutions, state or local governments and agencies, and federally recognized Native American Tribal governments.
-Individuals, for-profits, and foreign entities are not eligible.
-Only one application is permitted per organization per deadline.
+Eligible applicants include U.S.-based nonprofit organizations recognized as tax-exempt under section 501(c)(3), accredited public or nonprofit higher education institutions, state and local governments and their agencies, and federally recognized Native American Tribal governments.
+Individuals, for-profit entities, foreign institutions, and federal entities are not eligible

 Geographic Eligibility